 Three glasses of greens and fruits juiced together, one made from a juicer, another from a blender and the last from a food processor.
 Can you tell the difference between them?
 8 out of 10 times, you will be able to guess the one made from a juicer but trying to distinguish between juice from a food processor and blender will be mighty hard.
 This is because both produce juice in a similar manner – shredding, dicing and mincing ingredients to infinity.
-On the other hand a juicer is designed to squeeze juice from the pulp and so is much clearer, vibrant in colour and thinner.
+On the other hand a juicer is designed to squeeze juice from the pulp and so is much clearer, vibrant in color and thinner.

 Well, you could say that a juicer will extract the juice from whatever you put in it and reject the pulp or rind away thus giving you direct access to antioxidants, minerals, vitamins that your body can use immediately.
 On the other hand a blender will blend, emulsify ingredients, which will reduce antioxidant levels, ultimately creating a highly fibrous beverage that is beneficial to the body but isn’t easy for the body to extract nutrients from.